Mitchell scores 51 points, Jazz beat Nuggets for 3-1 lead

 The Nuggets went to a different part of the NBA bubble for a team dinner Saturday night.
 It was a chance for a change of scenery.

 “Just nice to get out of our hotel, go somewhere else, get some different food, a different environment and be together.
-Break bread,” Nuggets coach Michael Malone explained.
+Break bread,” Malone explained.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports